grelich/muckraker/intro.md

 Earthling governments grow more corrupt each day so you serve as a mild-mannered reporter for this resistence paper (which most say is just gonzo journalism).
 You seek to uncover the truth, hoping one day the truth about you can be shared openly.

-At the opening of the game, the game master, playing Sarah, will explain what incident or lead you are being sent out to research for the **Martian Muckraker.**
+At the opening of the game, the game master, playing Sarah, will explain what incident or lead you are being sent out to research for the **Martian Muckraker**, the leading alien-believing newspaper.

 You and the other players will devise a **cover story** that will allow you to investigate.